Nurturing Sabbath Rhythms Part One

 It is a moment by moment audacity about grace over grind.
 To trust the resources that rest brings us is to trust that the Sustainer has placed our sustainability and sustenance in it.
 Besides, God gets no glory from you grinding your humanity down or you allowing others to grind it down.

 The blessings of rest are connected to the rhythms of rest.
 Rhythms include the personal and the communal patterns.
 All patterns include resting points, whether we’re referring to music, dance, poetry, art, or otherwise, rhythms must integrate rest.

 Rhythms affect your balance, but balance isn't the aim.
 Balance is a by-product of a healthy alignment of your entire being.
 You can stop the chase of balance, and rest in rhythms.

 As mentioned earlier, it is helpful for you to remember and to acknowledge the priority of rehearsing personal and community rhythms.

 Solitude and solidarity are in harmony, both must be cultivated.
 However, we must avoid the subtlety of relying upon Sabbath Rhythms as if they’re our Sustainer (they are not).

-It is enough for Jesus to have been in perfect rhythm with Abba, Father, and to have accomplished His "To-Do's" entirely.
+It is enough for us to rest in Yeshua (Jesus) having been in perfect rhythm with His redemptive purpose and to have accomplished all of His "To-Do's" entirely.
 This is good news because we get to deeply rely on Him in the unpredictability of our day-to-day lives.
-Furthermore, it's essential to keep in mind the "To-Done's" of grace.
+Furthermore, it's essential to keep in mind all of the "To-Done's" of grace.

 The thing that's most encouraging and empowering about the Sabbath lifestyle is that it's about freedom, not about the self.
 It deeply affects the self and benefits the self, but freedom is about the Person who is freedom.